The Truth About Emanuel: Lawsuit

 On May 28, 2020, a federal judge threw out the copyright lawsuit against M. Night Shyamalan and Apple, ruling that the TV show is not similar enough to the film to merit a lawsuit.

 On July 21, 2020, the court ordered Francesca Gregorini to pay the defendants' attorneys' fees of $162,467.30.
-The court emphasized the objective unreasonableness of her claims and derided her attempt to twist two highly dissimilar works into similarity.
+The court emphasized the objective unreasonableness of her claims and derided her list of "scattered similarities" to twist two highly dissimilar works into similarity.

+The case was revived in 2022 by the Ninth Circuit Court of appeals.
+It concluded in January 2025 with Shyamalan and the other defendants being cleared by a jury.